 Sample app for Android and iOS

-To demostrate the capabilites of the SDK and show the performance of OpenMapTiles vector tiles made from OpenStreetMap we have developed a sample mobile app for both Android and iOS.
+To demonstrate the capabilities of the SDK and show the performance of OpenMapTiles vector tiles made from OpenStreetMap we have developed a sample mobile app for both Android and iOS.

 Packed web applications

-The modern mobile phones supports WebGL and maps are acceptably performant - but native apps are still faster and ensure better compatibility with various devices.
+The modern mobile phones support WebGL and maps are acceptably performant, however native apps are still faster and ensure better compatibility with various devices.

 Desktop and embedded apps

-For the development of native desktop applications and software for hardware apliences with embeded mapping systems powered by Linux and running completely offline with our vector tiles one can use the open-source QT SDK.
+For the development of native desktop applications and software for hardware appliances with embedded mapping systems powered by Linux and running completely offline with our vector tiles, one can use the open-source QT SDK.

 Mapbox GL Native does not compile (yet) on Microsoft Windows.
 So for fully multiplatform desktop apps with vector tile maps inside, the embedded web window (possibly with CEF - Chromium Embedded Framework and enabled WebGL support) is still the best option.